MaxIV-KitsControls/lib-maxiv-dsconfig/README.md

 Inspect the output of this command carefully.
 Lines in red means removal, green additions and yellow changes.
 Also the old and new values are printed.
 Note that properties are stored as lists of strings in the DB, so don't be confused by the fact that your numeric properties turn up as strings.

-[Pro-tip: if you're unsure of what's going on, it's a good idea to inspect the output of the "-d" argument (see below) before doing any non-trivial changes.
-It's less readable than the normal diff output but garanteed to be accurate.]
+[Pro-tip: if you're unsure of what's going on, it's a good idea to inspect the output of the `-d` argument (see below) before doing any non-trivial changes.
+It's usually less readable than the normal diff output, but garanteed to be accurate.]

 A summary of the numbers of different database operations is printed.
 This should be useful to double check, usually you should have a good idea of e.g. how many devices should be added, etc.